Why Suburban Schools Are Inflating Kids' Grades

 It’s not that those students have been getting smarter.
 Even as their grades were rising, their scores on the SAT college-entrance exam went down, not up.
 It’s that grade inflation is accelerating in the schools attended by higher-income Americans, who are also much more likely than their lower-income peers to be white, the research, by the College Board, found.
 This widens their lead in life over students in urban public schools, who are generally racial and ethnic minorities and from families that are far less well-off.

-“This is just another systemic disadvantage that we put in front of low-income kids and kids of color,” said Andrew Nichols, the director of higher education research at The Education Trust, a nonprofit advocacy organization.
+“This is just another systemic disadvantage that we put in front of low-income kids and kids of color,” said Andrew Nichols, the director of higher-education research at The Education Trust, a nonprofit advocacy organization.
 Nichols was not involved in the research.

 The grade-point average of students at private high schools who took the SAT climbed between 1998 and 2016 from 3.25 to 3.51, or almost 8 percent, the College Board found in research to be published early next year.